 The School Board is comprised of parents, teachers and community members who contribute to the strategic policy direction of the School.
 In simple terms, the Board serves to influence and shape the values that underpin the School which in turn influences the education our kids receive.
 If you have any queries about the School Board, what it is and what it does, suggestions or recommendations for the School or how to get involved with it please feel free to contact any of the Board members identified below or email Success.PS.SuccessSchoolBoard@education.wa.edu.au

-Natasha (Tash) Pedersen is the mother of 3 girls, 2 of whom are at Success Primary, with the 3rd due to start Kindergarten in 2016.
+Natasha (Tash) Pedersen is the mother of 3 girls.
 Tash has been a member of the Success community since her family chose to build their home here in 2007.
 Tash has had a keen interest in early childhood development and education for many years, and is a qualified Education Assistant.
-(Photo unavailable)

 Kaye Blackburn is Associate Principal at Success Primary School and has over 28 years experience in teaching students with special needs in a variety of settings.
 Kaye is a foundation staff member and has been with the school since it opened in 2009.
 Kaye receives great satisfaction working in the school environment and believes that Success Primary School has the potential to offer great opportunities to all students and the community.

-Kate Smith is a new teacher to Success Primary, who is very enthusiastic about being a part of the school community.
-Kate is teaching Year 4 in LC7.1 and is a firm believer in intentional teaching and purposeful learning in a safe, constructive and fun environment.
-Kate is very excited to get to know the Success community and help guide it in a positive direction whilst being on the School Board.
+Kate Smith is a teacher at Success Primary, who is very enthusiastic about being a part of the school community.
+Kate is teaching Year 4 in LC3.5 and is a firm believer in intentional teaching and purposeful learning in a safe, constructive and fun environment.
+Kate enjoys being a part of the Success staff and help guide it in a positive direction whilst being on the School Board.